nsacyber/unfetter/index.md

                 <div class="col-lg-8 p-5 px-lg-3 align-self-center">
                     <h2>The Future of Unfetter</h2>
                     <p class="text-light">
-                        The Unfetter team is improving current capabilities and experimenting in new areas.
+                        There are lots of areas that Unfetter is looking to focus.
                     </p>
                     <ul class="text-light">
-                        <li>Read and associate threat reports with MITRE ATT&CK™ techniques
+                        <li>Automatically read and associate threat reports with MITRE ATT&amp;CK&trade; techniques
                         </li>
                         <li>Translate and convert analytics to work in
                             Elasticsearch, Splunk, etc.